New limited edition coin featuring Cockatoo Island / Wareamah

 In 2010, the Cockatoo Island Convict Site was inscribed on the UNESCO World Heritage List with 10 other heritage sites nationwide.
 These sites are collectively known as the Australian Convict Sites World Heritage Property.

 Don’t miss your chance to own this extraordinary piece of history.
-The coin will be available for purchase for $30 at the Cockatoo Island Visitor Centre from 10.30am on Thursday 7 September.
+The coin will be available for purchase, while stock lasts, for $30 at the Cockatoo Island Visitor & Accommodation Centre from 10.30am on Thursday 7 September.
 Be quick – there are only a limited number of coins for sale!

 Please note we are cashless site.
 We only accept contactless or card payments.